 6. What are some Historical Snow events in Desert region?

-Known as the world’s hottest desert, the Sahara received snowfall multiple times in recent years.
-Snow covered the iconic red dunes of Ain Sefra, a small town known as the “Gateway to the Sahara.”
-Photos of snow-laden dunes went viral, as the contrast between white snow and rusty sand looked almost otherworldly.
+Sahara desert is hottest desert.
+The Sahara received snowfall many times in recent years.
+Snow covered the popular red dunes of Ain Sefra, a small region known as the “Gateway to the Sahara.”
+Photos of snow laden dunes went viral, as the blend between white snow and rust color sand looked almost divine.

 The Atacama is one of the driest places on Earth, with areas that see no measurable rainfall for years.
-Yet in 2011 and 2017, rare cold fronts brought snowfall.
-The white layer across the arid landscape provided a rare supply of moisture, leading to an explosion of flowers in the weeks following the snowmelt.
+In 2011 and 2017, rare cold waves brought snowfall.
+The white layer across the arid location provided a unusual presence of moisture.
+It led to an explosion of flowers in the weeks following the melting of snow.

-Snowfall in Saudi Arabia’s Tabuk region, situated in the Arabian Desert, left locals and tourists alike in awe.
-With temperatures dropping well below freezing, the desert landscape was covered in snow and even ice.
-These occurrences brought joy to residents but also caused disruptions as people adjusted to the unusually cold weather.
+Saudi Arabia’s Tabuk region that is situated in the Arabian Desert, left locals and visitors alike in wonder.
+With extreme temperature dropping well below freezing point, the desert area was covered in snow.
+These happenings brought joy to population but also caused disturbance as people were not adapted to the rarely cold weather.

-Known for its brutal heat, the Mojave Desert, which includes areas around Las Vegas, received snowfall in 2019.
-The snow blanketed Joshua trees and cacti, transforming the iconic desert landscape into a winter scene that drew crowds of people to witness the rare sight.
+This desert is known for its extreme heat which includes areas around Las Vegas that received snowfall in 2019.
+The snow covered Joshua trees and cacti.
+With transforming the iconic desert landscape into a colder sight that crowds of people witnessed there.

 Snow Deosai National Park, Pakistan:

-7. Explain the link between Climate Change and increasing frequency of odd weather events?
+7. Link between Climate Change and increasing frequency of unusual weather events?

-Climate Change is a significant natural phenomenon that drives Weather events throughout the globe.
-Climatic conditions and changes are responsible for heat waves, snowfall, and other natural disasters.
+Climate Change is a prominent natural phenomenon that drives Weather events throughout the world.
+Climatic conditions and changes are the reason behind heat waves, snowfall, and other natural disasters.
 Odd weather events includes rare and unpredictable weather events such as high temperature in areas that are colder most of the year etc. Climate changes may lead to heat waves, high tides, extreme cold and every odd weather seen on the globe.

 8. Mention Facts vs Myths about Desert Snow.